Fix: no Go 1.15 binary for darwin/arm64 on Apple M1

 go1.15: download failed: no binary release of go1.15 for darwin/arm64 at https://dl.google.com/go/go1.15.darwin-arm64.tar.gz

-Work-around by Modifying the dl Binary
+Workaround by modifying the dl source

 if goos == "darwin" && runtime.GOARCH == "arm64" {